kevin931/poetic/README.md

   - Updated model.
   - LFS support for GitHub.

+## Known issues (To be fixed before official release):
+- Current lack of progress bar or warning messages in util.Initializer.download_assets().
+- Version compatibility checking and testing.
+- Lack of working tests for CI/CD.

 ## Future Update Roadmap:
 - Support poetic meter
 - Support for other and custom Keras models